purescript/documentation/Language-Guide:-Syntax.md

 infixr 9 ^^
 ```

+See [[Understanding fixity declarations]] for more information about these declarations.

 # If-Then-Else expressions

 The `if`, `then` and `else` keywords can be used to create conditional expressions similar to a JavaScript ternary expression.
 The `else` block is always required: